TaddyLab/hockey/code/README.md

 Code folder
 ======

-This folder contains the scripts that are run nightly to scrape data from the web and clean it for analysis (saving the results in the data folder); run several flavors of regularized logistic regression methods to estimate player abilities; and format the output for the results folder.
+This folder contains the scripts that are run regularly (weekly for now) to scrape data from the web and clean it for analysis (saving the results in the data folder); run several flavors of regularized logistic regression methods to estimate player abilities; and format the output for the results folder.